zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 # UDP data streaming with last-come-first-serve
 In some robotics applications, there is a faster node publishing sensor data, such as Motion Capture System, and a slower node subscribing these data and then do some computation.
-The streaming data gets accumulated in the communication channel and works as first-come-first-serve due to the frequency difference.
+The streaming data gets accumulated in the communication channel and works as First-In-First-Out (FIFO) due to the frequency difference.
 But the slower node only needs the latest data.
-So, I customized the UDP Protocol with asyncio so that the subscriber can work as last-come-first-serve.
+So, I customized the UDP Protocol with asyncio so that the subscriber can work as Last-In-First-Out (LIFO).

 1. Initialize the publisher
 ```
 $ cd <MAIN_DIRECTORY>
-$ python3 python/test_send.py
+$ python3 python/streaming_6dof_data_asyncio.py
 ```

 2. Initialize the subscriber
 ```
 $ cd <MAIN_DIRECTORY>
-$ python3 python/test_recv.py
+$ python3 python/subscriber_6dof_asyncio.py
 ```